michel-adelino/best-places/README.md

         return cities_urls_to_scrape
 ```

-Since we had to calculate the average of the reviews' ratings for every city, and in turn every review rating is the average of three ratings (food, weather and culture), the **`@property` decorator in the Review model** was used that allows access to computed values as properties, so that in the frontend we wouldn’t have to use a nested loop in the reducer function that calculates the average rating of the reviews for a city (Marco)
+Since we had to calculate the average of the reviews' ratings for every city, and in turn every review rating is the average of three ratings (food, weather and culture), the **`@property` decorator in the Review model** was used that allows access to computed values as properties, so that in the frontend we wouldn’t have to use a nested loop in the reducer function that calculates the average rating of the reviews for a city
 ```
 @property
 def avg_rating(self):